 Which Brands Build The Best Aluminum Boats?

-While there are too many excellent aluminium boat brands available to list, these three options stand out as our favorites:
+While there are too many excellent aluminum boat brands available to list, these three options stand out as our favorites:

 - Tracker Boats has been highlighted as a manufacturer of great aluminum fishing boats time and time again.
 They offer endless customization options and were recently recognized for their Excellence in Customer Satisfaction in Aluminum Outboard Boats.

 - Lund is the Godfather of aluminum boats and has over 70 years of experience in building boats.
 Popular with anglers, these boats are at the upper end of the tin boat price bracket, but they are superior in quality.
 Lund has a lifetime warranty on not only the hull but for the plywood materials too.